sjscott84/react-intro/README.md

 npm install --save react-router-dom
 ```

-Then, let's make a functional component for our About page at `src/components/about/about.jsx`:
+Then, let's make a functional component for our About page at `src/components/about/about.jsx`,
+notice that we do not need to pass `props` as an argument as we will not be using any props
+in this component:

 ```
 import React from 'react';